What Does A Mustang's Flywheel Do?

 - It is recommended in many cases to match your new clutch and flywheel by brand

 - The construction material of your flywheel—steel or aluminum—is largely based on your intentions and future plans for the car

 Flywheels are a highly recommended upgrade to complement the purchase of a new clutch, but they’re often seen as not necessary by consumers.
-The truth is very much the opposite - a new flywheel will ensure that you’re going to get the best engagement possible from your new setup.
-It will give the clutch a fresh new surface to grab rather than one that’s been simply resurfaced and used for the last 20 thousand miles plus.
+The truth is very much the opposite - a new flywheel will ensure you’re going to get the best engagement possible from your new setup.
+It will give the clutch a fresh new surface to grab rather than one that’s resurfaced, and had been used for the last 20 thousand miles plus.
 Replacing the flywheel when you swap out your clutch components is fairly simple and is without question worth the added peace of mind and extra performance!

 Should I match my Mustang’s clutch and flywheel by brand?

 Most companies design their flywheels and their clutches to be used in conjunction with one another.
 They are machined to precise tolerances to ensure precise engagement, optimum grip, and the prevention of any premature failure.
 We highly recommend matching your clutch brand to its respective flywheel for the best results (i.e. Exedy clutch with Exedy flywheel).